-Many people wonder if they can mediate their divorce instead of having to go through a long, contentious divorce.
-It is possible to resolve cases more quickly through mediation than through a contested divorce and, quite often, save a lot of money on legal fees.
+Many people wonder if they can mediate their divorce instead of having to go through a traditional divorce.
+It is possible to resolve cases more quickly through mediation than through a traditional divorce and, quite often, save a lot of money on legal fees.

 A New Mexico divorce mediation attorney can talk with you about your mediation potential and address the question of whether you are a good candidate for divorce mediation.